 The numerical average for each quarter will count for 50% of the semester average.
-A student must merit at least 70% without rounding to receive a semester grade of "D." The semester letter grade averages are shown on the report card and transcript and are submitted to the Louisiana Department of Education for TOPS each year.
+A student must merit at least 70% to earn a semester grade of "D." The semester letter grade averages are shown on the report card and transcript and are submitted to the Louisiana Department of Education for TOPS each year.
 Semester letter grade averages are not used to calculate the Dominican cumulative grade point average.